 For each item that has a piece of paper, such as an invitation or appt card, put an “*” next to it.
 This is your reminder to grab the corresponding paper when the event arrives.
 This is a great way to keep that important information where you can find it eliminating all that lost time spent looking for things.
-A major pet peeve of mine.
+This is a major pet peeve of mine.

 #2.
 Set Up and Use a Daily Calendar

-I like to have a wall calendar for family events that I can post where the entire family can see it and then a binder calendar for myself only that houses everything.
-This includes family appts and commitments, work-related items, financial reminders, and more.
-For me, having everything housed in one location on one calendar allows me to have a complete view of what is happening every day.
+I like to have a wall calendar for family events that I can post where the entire family can see it, and then a binder calendar for myself only that houses everything.
+This includes family appointments, commitments, work-related items, financial reminders, etc. For me, having everything housed in one location on one calendar gives me a complete view of what is happening every day.

 #3.
 Use Vertical Storage

-If you are looking to organize a small office then finding enough storage room might be a challenge.
+If you are looking to organize a small office, finding enough storage room might be a challenge.
 Try going verticle.
 Use shelving to create room for binders, files, and other supplies needed for your home and business.

-Remember this is your room and it is okay to think outside of the box.
+Remember, this is your room, and it is okay to think outside the box.

 How to Keep Your Home Office Clutter-Free and Organized

 Stop Clutter Before it Happens.

 Use baskets to drop in papers and mail as it comes into the home.
 This will help you to keep the papers all in one place.
-Set up a reminder to go through your baskets weekly to ensure nothing important gets lost in the pile.
+Set a reminder to go through your baskets weekly to ensure nothing important gets lost in a pile.